LeePresswood/pathways-game/README.md

 Pathways is a web-based puzzle game where the player creates paths.
 The interface is designed to be simple and clean, presented in a vertical, mobile-like column.

+This entire project, from initial setup to feature implementation and bug fixes, is being developed by a Gemini AI agent.
+The user guides the development process by providing prompts and instructions, and the Gemini agent translates these into code changes, file modifications, and other necessary actions to build the game.

+Developing a game through agentic coding presents unique challenges and benefits.
+While it can accelerate development by automating repetitive tasks and enabling rapid prototyping, it also introduces complexities such as maintaining consistent code style, debugging AI-generated logic, and ensuring architectural coherence.
+The primary benefit lies in the potential for increased efficiency and the ability to explore novel solutions, pushing the boundaries of what's possible in software development.

 ## Current State

 - **UI:** A simple header displays the game's name and navigation links (Blog, Analytics, About).
 The main game area is a canvas that fills the remaining space.